Dali 8008 Up-Grade

 the entire 100-20000 Hz range and with modest

 phase angles in the bass region.
 No wonder the

 speakers excessively loud.
 4 ohms minimum.

-Above simulated frequency
+Above right, simulated frequency

 response at 1 meter distance.
 Not too well in

 and M21 being connected in parallel for creating